crash1115/5e-training/README.md

 Check out some examples for how to use the module [here](/examples.md).

 ## Multiple Progression Systems
-There are three core ways to track activities in this module:
+There are three core ways to track activities in this module, and one extra fancy bonus way:

 **Simple Progression** is exactly what it says on the tin.
 Every attempt to progress the activity adds one to the progress score.
 Just set the completion threshold based on the number of attempts you'd like the activity to take.
 This is handy for things with static requirements like scribing spells, or anything you just need a simple way to track.
 Hence the name, Simple Mode.